probcomp/Venturecxx/programming-model.rst

 more like ``ST ModelHistory`` because the system's state is actually mutated underneath), with the restriction (as of the present writing) that actions cannot return values.

+There are two syntaxes for expressions: Venchurch (Scheme/Church-like) and VentureScript (Javascript-like).
+The reference manual will use the Venchurch syntax.